 Conclusion

-We don’t recommend testicular tanning for testosterone improvement, as there doesn't appear to be any legitimate medical research backing its efficacy.
+We don’t recommend testicular tanning for testosterone improvement, as we can't find any legitimate medical research backing its efficacy.